sanmue/arch-linux-installation-guide/README.md

 ### Mount the efi partition

-skip if BOOT / GPT
+only UEFI, skip if BIOS boot mode

 - `mount /dev/vda1 /mnt/efi` # adjust to your device path